Southern brown bandicoot: Description

 Southern brown bandicoots have a stocky body with a short snout and short, rounded ears.
 They show sexual dimorphism, with females being smaller than males.
 On average, males measure 50 cm in total length, and weigh up to 1.2 kg, while females measure 40 cm and weigh no more than 1 kg.
 They have coarse, bristly hair that is grizzled and coloured a dark greyish to yellowish brown, with the undersides a creamy-white or yellowish grey.
 The tail is relatively short, measuring about 13 cm in length, and is brown above and white below.

 There are five toes on each foot, although, as in many other marsupials, they are syndactylous, with the second and third toes of the hind foot are fused along almost their entire length.
-The toes end in sturdy claws, except for the first digits of the fore feet and the fifth digits of the hind feet, which are tiny are vestigial.
+The toes end in sturdy claws, except for the first digits of the fore feet and the fifth digits of the hind feet, which are tiny and vestigial.
 The pouch in females opens to the rear, and contains eight teats arranged in a partial circle.